theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 ![Coos Bay Tree lighting with Santa dn the movie Elf!](/img/coos-bay-tree-lighting-sub-sect-hdr.jpg)

-#### November 29, 2025<br>Santa Visit, Parade & Tree Lighting at the Coos Bay Visitor Center with Santa
+#### November 28, 2025<br>Tree Lighting at the Coos Bay Visitor Center with Santa Plus a Santa Parade & Visit with the Kiddos

-***NOTE: This event is on Saturday this year.*** Join Santa at **Coos Bay Visitor Center** to share your wish list and get your holiday photo from 2:30 to 4:30pm, then meet Santa at 5pm at **Coos Bay City Hall** for  the **Walking Lighted Parade** to the Visitor Center for the **Coos Bay Tree Lighting**!
+***NOTE: This event is on Saturday this year.*** Meet Santa at 5pm at **Coos Bay City Hall** for a **Walking Lighted Parade** to the Coos Bay Visitor Center for the **Coos Bay Tree Lighting**!
 The Tree Lighting event begins with cookies and cider in the Visitor Center at 4:30pm for those who do not wish to be part of the parade.
 Santa will light the tree at 5:30pm in the Visitor Center parking lot located at 50 Central Ave at Highway 101.
+Following the Tree Lighting, join Santa in the **Coos Bay Visitor Center** to share your wish list and get your holiday photo.

 {{< spacer "50" >}}

 ![Small Business Saturday Shopping on Oregon's Adventure Coast](/img/small-business-shopping-sub-section-hdr.jpg)

-#### November 29, 2025<br>Shop Small Saturday in Downtown Coos Bay and North Bend
+#### November 28, 2025<br>Shop Small Saturday in Downtown Coos Bay and North Bend

 **Shop Small Saturday encourages us to shop at small, local shops this holiday season!**&nbsp;The Coos Bay Downtown Association and North Bend Main Street invite you to spend Saturday after Thanksgiving in both downtown districts for Shop Small Saturday.
 Shop Small Saturday encourages shoppers to support their neighborhood businesses and to embrace the day as a holiday shopping tradition.

-In Coos Bay, enjoy the **Nog & Cider Walk** from 11am to 3pm at participating businesses.
-Egg nog and cider will be served while you shop for wonderful holiday gifts.
-Pick up a map of businesses at Jennie's Shoes on Central Avenue. ***And don't forget Santa will be at the Coos Bay Visitor Center from 2:30 to 4:30 and the tree lighting will be at 5:30pm.***

 {{< spacer 50 >}}